narrative-environments/CourseCompendium/Sloterdijk.md

 Photograph: Rainer Lück http://1RL.de – 17 July 2009 – Used under CC BY-SA 3.0 licence

 >“Humanity becomes a political concept.
 Its members are no longer travellers on the ship of fools that is abstracted universalism, but workers on the consistently concrete and discrete project of a global immune design.”
 (Couture, 2016: 73)

-Excerpt From: Jean-Pierre Couture.
-“Sloterdijk”.
-Apple Books.

 The work of German philosopher Peter Sloterdijk (1947-) has direct relevance for the design and analysis of narrative environments.
 As with all theorists, his work may be considered to constitute a particular kind of text-based narrative environment as well as a particular kind of environmental discourse (i.e. discourse about the environment and environment as discourse and as apparatus) **[1]**.